KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 Immediate action items:

-1. **P3.1.5** — Implement smart incremental checking: reuse cached results when modules and their repositories haven’t changed since the last run.
+1. **P3.1.5** — Implement smart incremental checking: reuse cached results when modules and their repositories haven't changed since the last run.
 2. Recommend `npm ci --omit=dev` when modules list devDependencies in instructions (P4.7).
 3. Flag modules with multi-year inactivity that are not marked `outdated` and nudge maintainers to review status (P4.8).
 4. Inspect Dependabot configs for schedule scope (quarterly cadence, production-only) and suggest adjustments (P4.9).

+## Future Considerations

+Items to revisit once the immediate roadmap is complete:

+- **Evaluate comparison harness utility**: Now that there's only one TypeScript implementation, assess whether the comparison harness (`scripts/check-modules/compare/`) still provides value for regression testing or should be simplified/removed in favor of simpler golden file tests.

 ---